Log in or register to save completed lessons.

 Basic pronunciation guide

-To begin with, this basic pronunciation guide will help you to be able to say a few words in a generally understandable way.
-If you are serious about learning to speak Turkish well and want a more thorough explanation of Turkish pronunciation, check out the pronunciation topic.
+This guide will help you to be able to say a few words in a way that most people will understand you.
+If you are serious about learning to speak Turkish well and want a more thorough explanation of Turkish pronunciation, check out the comprehensive pronunciation lesson.

-For the most part, the Turkish alphabet looks and sounds like the English alphabet, but it is more phonetic, which means the pronunciation is more consistent with the spelling of words.
+For the most part, the Turkish alphabet looks and sounds like the English alphabet, but the pronunciation is more consistent with the spelling of words.
 The Turkish alphabet contains all the English letters except for Q, X and W. It also has a few extra letters that are not in English.
 Below is an explanation of the letters that are different in Turkish (any letters not listed are used basically the same as in English).

 |Aa||Same as the a in “bar” or “cart.”|